Blast Rooms – Blast Booths – Blast Cabinets

 Each application may require the use of different pieces of equipment; however, several key components can be found in a typical blast room:

-Additional equipment can be added for convenience and improved usability, such as control panels, overhead cranes, rubber lining, LED lighting, etc. To learn more about blast rooms, please see our Custom Blast Rooms page.
+Additional equipment can be added for convenience and improved usability, such as HMI control panels, overhead crane slots, rubber lining, etc. To learn more about blast rooms, please see our Custom Blast Rooms page.

 What’s the difference between a blast room, a blast booth, and a blast cabinet?